Barbara A. Murphy

 • Automatic Teller Machines, Inv.
 No. 337-TA-958 (Global Cash Access v.
 NRT Technology Corp.).
 Successfully represented respondent NRT against allegations of patent infringement.
 The complainant withdrew the Complaint and the Investigation was terminated after the ALJ issued an order granting respondent’s motion for summary determination of invalidity.

 • Footwear Products, Inv.
-No. 337-TA-936 (Converse, Inc. v. a number of respondents, including Skechers U.S.A., Inc.).Representing Skechers against charges of trademark infringement and unfair competition.
-Invalidated registered trademark.
-Decision remanded by the Federal Circuit.
+No. 337-TA-936 (Converse, Inc. v. a number of respondents, including Skechers U.S.A., Inc.).
+Represented Skechers and Zulily against charges of trademark infringement and unfair competition before the Commission and the Federal Circuit.
+Obtained a no violation finding by the Commission after a remand from the Federal Circuit.

 • Liquid Crystal Display Devices, Including Monitors, Televisions, and Modules, and Components Thereof, Inv.
 Nos.
-337-TA- 741/749 (Thomson Licensing SAS v.
+337-TA-741/749 (Thomson Licensing SAS v.
 MStar Semiconductor, Inc., et al): Successfully represented MStar, a manufacturer of controller chips used in display monitors against claims of patent infringement.

 • DC-DC Controllers and Products Containing the Same, Inv.
-No. 337-TA-698 (Richtek Technology v.
+No. 337-TA-698, (Richtek Technology v.
 Advanced Micro Devices, uPI Semiconductor et al): Represented Respondents MSI Corp. and Micro-Star International in a patent infringement and misappropriation of trade secrets Section 337 investigation.
 MSI obtained a favorable settlement agreement that included the dismissal of pending parallel and related infringement litigation.

 • Adjustable Keyboard Support Systems, Inv.
 No. 337-TA-670 (Humanscale Corp. v.
 CompX International and Waterloo Furniture Components Limited): Successfully represented Respondent CompX in an investigation involving competitors with pending cross-litigation in district court.
-Following a largely favorable ruling from the Chief Administrative Law Judge (“CALJ”), the International Trade Commission ruled entirely in favor of CompX, finding no violation based on non-infringement of the asserted claims and ruling that the claims were invalid.
+Following a largely favorable ruling from the Chief Administrative Law Judge, the International Trade Commission ruled entirely in favor of CompX, finding no violation based on non-infringement of the asserted claims and ruling that the claims were invalid.

 • Endodontic Instruments Inv.
 No. 337-TA-610 (Dentsply International v.
 Guidance Endodontics): Represented complainant Dentsply in a patent-based Section 337 investigation concerning endodontic instruments used to perform root canals.

 • Ink Cartridges and Components Thereof, Inv.
-No. 337-TA-565 (Seiko Epson Corp. v.
+No. 337-TA-565(Seiko Epson Corp. v.
 Ninestar Technologies, et al.): Represented complainant Seiko Epson and its related entities in an 11 patent-based Section 337 investigation against numerous foreign respondents.
 The ITC issued general exclusion order.

 • Rubber Antidegradants, Inv.
 No. 337-TA-533 (Flexsys America v.
 Korea Kumho Petrochemical Co., et al.): Represented respondent KKPC in a Section 337 investigation regarding rubber antidegradants.
 The ITC determined that KKPC’s accused products did not violate Section 337.